utahnu/obs_dev/hist221/12 The Rise and Fall of American Hegemony.md

 	- Starr expands his investigation to see if the President ordered Lewinsky to lie in a sexual harassment case
 - January 1998: The story is leaked to the press
 	- Clinton swears he never had any relations
-	- > "But I want to say this one thing to the American people.
+	- > "But I want to say one thing to the American people.
 I want you to listen to me.
-I'm going to say this again: I did not have sexual relations with that woman, Miss Lewinsky"
+I'm going to say this again: I did not have sexual relations with that woman, Miss Lewinsky.
+I never told anybody to lie, not a single time; never.
+These allegations are false"
 - July 1998: Lewinsky receives immunity in exchange for her testimony about her relationship with the President
 	- Lewinsky testifies that she had an affair, turns over a semen-covered dress
 - August 1998: Clinton testifies before a grand jury that he had inappropriate relations